gura-conf/gura/README.md

 - Contribute to some of the implementations, or write your own in the programming language of your choice!
 In the latter case don't forget to make an issue letting us know that your implementation is available so we can add it to the [Implementations](#implementations) list.
 <!-- - Contribute to the official website project -->

 ## Rationale

-Gura was born from the need to have a configuration language that is human readable without falling into the unnecessary complexity of the most popular formats such as YAML.
-You can access the specifications [document][specs] or [page][specs-site] directly, or read on to understand the motivation for a new configuration language.
+Gura was born from the need to have a configuration language that is human readable without falling into the unnecessary complexity of popular formats such as YAML.
+The following is an overview of the issues with such formats, which motivated the creation of this new configuration language.

 ### Differences with YAML